Module

 |

-processes of living plant cells and looks at plant cell biology and how this
+This module introduces you to the basic metabolic and synthesis processes of living plant cells and looks at plant cell biology and how this determines the overall structure of the plant.

-of plant life covering the basics of cell biology and plant structure
+You will discuss the fundamentals of plant life covering the basics of cell biology and plant structure including photosynthesis, respiration, and genetics.

 |